alephium/www/src/content/blog/2024-08-14_Builders-Uncut--Alph-pro--What-The-Duck---Mintingti-me-ae8410739960/index.md

 description: 'This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering…'
 ---

-This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
-If you’re just discovering…

----

 ### Builders Uncut —Alph.pro, What The Duck & Mintingti.me

 <figure id="6559" class="graf graf--figure graf-after--h3">